Disney+ price increases: how to beat the hike

 Price change (£)+£10 a year+£20 a year

-However, don’t forget that Disney is also stopping the sharing of accounts across different households.
-Instead you’ll need to pay an extra charge to let others use your password to stream in their home, or they’ll need to set up and pay for their own subscriptions.
+However, don’t forget that Disney stopped the sharing of accounts across different households.
+Instead you’ll need to pay an extra charge to let others use your password to stream in their home.

 Standard with AdsStandardPremium